 Take a worthwhile side trip by turning right on Old 26 Road and following it southwest for 1 mile.
 Here you will find Indian Mounds Park, a collection of 11 Indian mounds and an old Indian trail.
 The mounds, large earthworks with religious or ceremonial origins, can be seen from the trail.
 Look closely to see the turtle and bird shapes identified by experts.
 The mounds are thought to have survived about 1,500 years.

 Back on the trail you travel through patches of woods and open areas, with SR 26 nearby.
-The trail ends at the Jefferson County and Rock County line.
-Just before trail's end you'll find a lovely covered bridge.
+In the community of Koshkonong, you'll cross from Jefferson County into Rock County.
+Just before that crossing, you'll find a lovely covered bridge.

 To reach the Fort Atkinson trailhead from the north, follow State Route 26 south until it turns into North High Street in Fort Atkinson.
 Turn left on North 4th Street and continue until Main Street.
 Street parking is available.

-To reach the southern trailhead, take SR 26 north, turn left on E County Line Road to a small parking area.
+To reach a trailhead near the southern end, take SR 26 north, turn left on E County Line Road to a small parking area.